Clerkenwell: Industrial Revolution

-The Kodak United Company opened a factory and storefront at 41–43 Clerkenwell and took advantage of the surplus of unemployed Jewelers and Watch makers to build their Stereoscopic and Folding Pocket Cameras that they produced and repaired.
-The location also allowed them easy access to the chemicals required for their Bromide based papers and negatives.
+The Kodak United Company opened a factory and storefront at 41–43 Clerkenwell and took advantage of the surplus of unemployed jewelers and watchmakers to build their stereoscopic and folding pocket cameras that they produced and repaired.
+The location also allowed them easy access to the chemicals required for their bromide based papers and negatives.
 During World War II, they were relocated for security reasons because of the fear that Axis bombs would destroy the photographic equipment used for the war effort.